MERLCenter/MERL-Center-public/Contributing2.md

 ```
 git switch main
 ```
-#### 3. Pull down latest changes from main branch of main repository
+#### 3. Pull down latest changes from main branch of upstream repository
 ```
 git pull upstream main
 ```
-#### 4. Fetch all pull request data from the main repository using the upstream remote
+#### 4. Fetch all pull request data from the upstream repository using the upstream remote that was modified in step 11 of setting up your local dev environment
 ```
 git fetch upstream
 ```